 Please do NOT upload additional essays nor additional recommendations in this area of the application and limit your response to one page.

-As instructed in the essay prompt, submit the optional essay only if you have to explain extenuating circumstances. (e.g. “unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance”).
-If you have low GPA or less than ideal GMAT, or if you are not able to get recommendation from your current supervisor, or if you have employment gap, you may address these concerns in your optional essay.
+As instructed in the essay prompt, submit the optional essay only if you have to explain extenuating circumstances. (e.g,. “unexplained gaps in work, choice of recommenders, inconsistent or questionable academic performance”).
+If you have a low GPA or less than ideal GMAT, or if you are not able to get a recommendation from your current supervisor, or if you have an employment gap, you may address these concerns in your optional essay.
 Your weakness may also bring out a positive aspect of your personality.
 This essay should convey that you are aware that these are areas of concern in your application, but, whenever possible, you have made a sincere effort to improve upon these areas.

 If you do not have any of those areas to explain, it’s best to skip this question and focus only on the required three essays.